 “Relax.”
 Rukia plopped down into the seat next to hers and put her hand on her friend’s shoulder.
 “It’s all okay now.”
 Her words were steady and even and did a great job at conveying their honesty.
 “Geary and Wang have both been processed…now we’re all on the same page.
 There won’t be any more struggling for power, only…survival.
 We can take care of Commander Kapirski together and then the future can be…well…whatever we want it to be.”
-Julia had no idea was the Asian woman was referring to when she spoke of the men being “processed” but it could have been any number of things from a decontamination routine to binding agreement.
+Laura had no idea what the Asian woman was referring to when she spoke of the men being “processed” but it could have been any number of things from a decontamination routine to binding agreement.
 Regardless, the fact that they would all be getting along again was great news…except…

 “Wait a second…” It surprised her that it took so long for the thought to reveal itself but, given the strenuous ordeal her mind had been made to endure, it probably shouldn’t have.
-“What about Commander Milner…Julie?
+“What about Commander Milner…Jill?
 I thought we were going to see her?”

 Rukia sighed and took her hand off Laura’s shoulder.
 “Listen,” her voice took on a somber tone; “I wasn’t completely honest with you.
 Thing is…I didn’t want to lay too much on you at one time.”